eagle-io/docs/source/topics/workspaces_menu/index.rst

 |

 .. note::
-	Moving Nodes in the Workspaces Menu is currently NOT supported on Touch devices (an alternate method is coming soon).
+	Moving Nodes in the Workspaces Menu is currently not supported on Touch devices.